How Can I Find a Mediator for My Dispute?

 - Check out your community.
 Another source of mediation is through community mediation centers.
 There are eighteen community mediation centers in Maryland that mediate certain kinds of disputes at no or low cost.
 The kinds of disputes the centers mediate include neighbor-to-neighbor, interpersonal, family, landlord-tenant, and school-based disputes, among other issues; a list of community mediation centers in Maryland can be found on the Community Mediation Maryland website as well as in the Consumers' Guide to ADR Services compiled by MACRO.

 - Connect with the court.
 Most of the local circuit courts in Maryland have approved mediator lists for cases that the Court may choose to refer to mediation.
 You may go to the Clerk's Office of the nearest Circuit Court and ask to review the list and the application materials of the approved mediators for that Court.
 From the application forms, you can ascertain the training, background, and level of experience of each of those mediators.
 The Court can either assign your case to a mediator or you can choose one, so long as that person is agreed to by both parties.

 - Search the state.
-Another source is the Mediators Online Directory provided by the Maryland Program for Mediator Excellence.
+Another source is the Mediators Online Directory (The MPME’s Online Mediator Directory is available only for searches when you know the mediators name to get their profile and background information.
+Unfortunately, the Search function is currently unavailable without a name.
+We hope to have this corrected in the near future.) provided by the Maryland Program for Mediator Excellence.
 The directory, while not warranting the quality of the mediators listed, includes a short self-description of each mediator's areas of experience and interest.

 Some mediators might not be listed in any of the sources above, and they still might be appropriate for your conflict.
 If you have an attorney, you might ask the attorney's office for referrals to mediators they have used in the past.